marius851000/pxls_atlas/readme.md

 The main difference with the original is that you can now have multiple canvas.

 It also have a node.js backend, and come with a new button that allow to disable the drawing of line for unhighlited element.

 ## goal
-To list the art, referencing the source art when it is a derived work.
+To list the art in here.
+Specifically, reference the original art when it is a derived work.

 ## adding a new canvas
 - add it to the config.json file, idincating it's width and height, in pixel.